elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 <h3 id="upload-start-pivot">4.
 Upload and start the `pivot` transform</h3>

-This transform calculates the risk level per hour for each host in the Kibana space specified.
+This transform calculates the risk level every hour for each host in the Kibana space specified.

 - Upload the contents of `ml_hostriskscore_pivot_transform.json` using the Transform API with the following syntax.
 - Ensure that your space name (such as `default`) replaces `<your-space-name>` below.